chaitanyacsss/live_object_tracking/README.md

 ## Methods ##

-1) Haar-cascades: Three different cascades were tried (face eyes and full body).
+1) *Haar-cascades*: Three different cascades were tried (face eyes and full body).
 Had little success with full body and eyes while the results were not bad with the face cascades.
 The face recognition too only works on front profile, which is not satisfactory.

 ```